 How to view the effective configuration of a monitored object

-In System Center Operations Manager version 1807, the Web console has been enhanced to allow an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.
+In System Center Operations Manager version 1807 and later, the Web console has been enhanced to allow an operator to view the monitoring details for a selected object and show all the rules and monitors that target it.

 From the results, you are able to see the following details: